hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

 * In this module we will look at how to:
   * style ` react native ` apps in general.
   * style apps differently for different platforms: **Android** and **IOS** especially choosing different icons for different platforms.
-  * style apps differently for different screen sizes (**responsive design**) especially respond to **orientation changes**.
+  * style apps differently for different screen sizes (**responsive design**) especially responding to **orientation changes**.

 ## Using StyleSheet VS. Normal JS Objects
-* Before moving on, you might aske yourself why we need to use ` StyleSheet ` to creat objects for our style or the question in other words: Is there a difference between:
+* Before moving on, you might ask yourself why we need to use ` StyleSheet ` to creat objects for our style or the question in other words: Is there a difference between:
   * using ` StyleSheet ` for defining a style object like this
   ```js
   const styles = StyleSheet.create( {